dseguy/changedBehavior/behavior/orphanedParent.rst

 Orphaned Parent
 ===============
-Calling the parent class of a class without parent is not possibled.
+Calling the parent class of a class without parent is not possible.
 It used to be a deprecated error, where the code would keep on executing.
 In PHP 8.0, it stops the execution entirely.

 PHP code
 ________